avian & livestock assay data sheet

 specimens: Rectal swab, or cloacal swab, or 0.2 ml feces, or 0.2 ml bacterial culture, or

-preferred specimen: 0.2 ml whole blood in EDTA (purple top) or
+preferred specimen: 0.2 ml whole blood in EDTA (purple top) tube.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.